quicwg/ops-drafts/draft-ietf-quic-manageability.md

 five-tuple when the address and port of one of the endpoints changes; e.g. due to NAT rebinding or address migration.
-An observer keeping flow state can associate a connection ID, if present, with a given flow, and can associate a known flow with a new flow when when observing a packet sharing the same connection ID in the same direction between client and server and sharing one endpoint address (IP address and port) with the known flow.
+An observer keeping flow state can associate a connection ID, if present, with a given flow, and can associate a known flow with a new flow when observing a packet sharing the same connection ID in the same direction between client and server and sharing one endpoint address (IP address and port) with the known flow.